kshaffer/courses/mt4-assign.md

 - [Analyzing poetry](http://openmusictheory.com/analyzingPoetry.html) on *Open Music Theory*, a short but helpful guide by Jonathan Sircy, English professor at my former institution.
 - [The Twitter Essay](http://www.hybridpedagogy.com/journal/the-twitter-essay/), an introduction to what we'll be doing with Twitter this semester, by Jesse Stommel.

+Then take a stab at completing a Twitter essay (by yourself or with your group from class) that sums up, exemplifies, or engages something from Monday's/Tuesday's class.
+Use the hashtags #TwitterEssay and #poetry in your Twitter essay.
+You can bring them to class on paper, in the Google Doc we worked in during class, or you can tweet them from your own account.

 Optional: You may be interested in reading/listening to Jonathan's new article in the journal *Hybrid Pedagogy*: [Faithful Listening.](http://www.hybridpedagogy.com/journal/faithful-listening/) It may be a helpful guide to engaging texts and texted music this semester, as well as an insight into what your professors are (and aren't) doing when they grade your written work. :)

 ## Prep for January 14/15